 To achieve a superior level of data governance maturity, organizations must adhere to a data governance maturity model.
-There are lots of examples of this model, but before we take a deep dive into the most recognized ones, let’s explain the terms that define them.
+There are many examples of this model, but before we dive deeply into the most recognized ones, let’s explain the terms that define them.

-Data governance maturity refers to the stage an organization has reached in the implementation and adoption of data governance initiatives.
+Data governance maturity refers to the stage an organization has reached in implementing and adopting data governance initiatives.
 An immature organization will have a great deal of unorganized data and will not be using this data to drive growth.
-Alternatively, a mature organization will be well-aware of the importance of data as a key business asset and governing and managing it accordingly.
+Alternatively, a mature organization will be well aware of the importance of data as a key business asset and govern and manage it accordingly.

 A data governance maturity model is a tool and methodology used to measure your organization's data governance initiatives and communicate them simply to your entire organization.
 In a mature organization, all the processes to manage, access, and innovate using data assets are in place.
 Less advanced organizations can use the maturity model to achieve this objective.